Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 `used script (hOUwie_consensus.r; hOUwie_consensus_bioluminescence_Replicated.r; run_hOUwie.sh)`

 <p align="justify"> For this last section, we will perform joint estimation of discrete and continuous trait evolution with hOUwie (Boyko & Beaulieu, 2023).
-Like corHMM and OUwie, both versions of this script (consensus vs replicated) designate the consensus tree and the posterior distribution respectively.
-Both of these scripts are managed by the "run_hOUwie.sh" which runs all these analyses on traits (bioluminescence and habitat). </p>
+Like corHMM and OUwie, both versions of this script (consensus vs replicated) designate the consensus tree and the posterior distribution, respectively.
+Both of these scripts are managed by the "run_hOUwie.sh", which runs all these analyses on traits (bioluminescence and habitat). </p>

 ### Reference